Earl Douglass: Personal life

 Douglass was born on October 28, 1862, in Medford, Minnesota, the son of Fernando and Abigail Louisa Carpenter Douglass.
 He married Pearl Charlotte Goetschius on October 20, 1905, and a few years later they had a son, Gawin Earl Douglass.
 Douglass died on January 13, 1931, in Salt Lake City, Utah.

 Education

 Douglass's early education was in the Medford public schools and the Pillsbury Academy in Owatonna, Minnesota, where he studied geology, paleontology, osteology, and mammalian anatomy.
-Later at the Shaw School of Botany at Washington University, he studied systematic botany and plant histology.
+Later at the Shaw School of Botany at Washington University in St. Louis, he studied systematic botany and plant histology.
 Douglass received his master's of Science at the University of Montana in 1899.
 The following year at Princeton University he held a fellowship in biology, and he was granted a fellowship in geology.

 Career

 In 1899, Douglass taught geology and physical geography at the University of Montana.
 In 1902, Douglass was hired at the Carnegie Museum of Natural History to work in the field of paleontology and worked there for 15 years.
 From 1923 to 1924, he worked with the National Museum and University of Utah to obtain dinosaur fossils and discovered a large part of a skeleton known as Barosaurus lentus.
 The following year, he was employed by the University of Utah to excavate dinosaur bones.

 After a botanical trip to Mexico in 1890, Douglass became assistant to Professor William Trelease at the Missouri Botanical Garden.
 Because he did notable research on oil, oil shale, asphalts, and other mineral deposits, he became consulting geologist for companies engaged in these fields in Utah, Colorado, Arizona and Texas.
 His final years were spent as a geologist.